 Defense is seen as self-healing and damage reduction.

-Shielding comes in many forms, but Galvanizing Ward is arguably the best – it allows you to have 1.6x your toughness before engaging and very easy to reset mid-fight via Teleport-Wormhole.
-Learning to abuse Galvanizing Ward will be important later on.
+Shielding comes in many forms, but Galvanizing Ward is arguably the best – it allows you to have 1.6x your toughness before engaging, and very easy to reset mid-fight via Teleport-Wormhole.
+Dominance is a lesser used passive but pretty okay.

 If you need to speed bounties early on or just clear weak nephs faster.